square-nine/SMC_extracted_assets/README.md

 ### corruption
 Most of the content in the non-image files are garbled, where some of it looks valid and some is complete gibberish.
 Don't know how to solve this *yet*, but let me know if you do!
 My (square_nine) contacts are in my profile!

+## What each extensions looks like:

+### PNG
+All images look exactly as they do in-game.
+Some may need rescaling for personal use.

+### JSON
+Lots of empty JSON files.
+Some have legible data (one is completely corrupted though..)

 ## TODO
 just for me...